 These are default configurations.
 The base represents the path to the Gruntfile.js.
 Because the Gruntfile.js is in the root folder base: can be null.

-We can now call the grunt task the same way we would a Gulp task but with the prefix “grunt=”.
+We can now call the Grunt task the same way we would a Gulp task but with the prefix “grunt=”.

 Test Grunt Plugin